apache/beam-starter-java/CONTRIBUTING.md

 🎉🎊 Thanks for taking the time to contribute! 🎉🎊

-> ℹ️ Please note that this repository is licensed by both [Apache ASL2](LICENSE-APACHE) and [MIT](LICENSE-MIT) licenses to allow users choose the license they prefer.
-> Both licenses apply to all contributions made to this repository.

 There are many ways to contribute, here are some.

 ## Filing an issue